sandialabs/pyNuMAD/docs/user-guide/solid_models.rst

 =========================================================

 Pure solid models can be made in Sierra SM, Sierra SD or Abaqus.
-Currenly only SD is partially supported since it does not allow for spatially varying material orientations.

 Continuous meshes in Sierra
 ----------------------------

 #.
-The first step is to make a Genesis mesh file and the associated files with
+The first step is to make a solid element Cubit model with
    :py:func:`~pynumad.analysis.cubit.make_blade.cubit_make_solid_blade`.
-This
-   will create the following file

-      * {wt_name}.g.
-Genesis mesh file.

 #.
-The next step is to Compute material orientation with
+The next step is to compute material orientation vectors for each element with
-   :py:func:`~pynumad.analysis.cubit.make_blade.compute_material_orientations`
+   :py:func:`~pynumad.analysis.cubit.make_blade.get_material_orientation_vectors`.

 #.
+If Sierra SD is a target model, these orientation vectors can be assigned directly with
+   :py:func:`~pynumad.analysis.cubit.make_blade.assign_material_orientation_vectors`.

-Next, the orientation data needs to be assigned with
+#.
+If Sierra SM is a target model, the orientation vectors need to be converted to Euler Angles with
-   :py:func:`~pynumad.analysis.cubit.make_blade.assign_material_orientations`
+   :py:func:`~pynumad.analysis.cubit.make_blade.get_material_orientation_angles`.

+#.
+The Euler Angles are then assigned to the mesh with
+   :py:func:`~pynumad.analysis.cubit.make_blade.assign_material_orientation_angles`.

 #.
 Finally, the mesh needs to be exported in Genisis format
    .. code-block:: python